Konarovic/Konarovic/README.md

 ### Salut 👋

 :beginner:As a product owner and former lead 3D, I'm currently delving into machine learning and deep learning independently.
-Alongside, I'm conducting API tests to gather football data.
+Alongside, I'm conducting API tests to gather football data and about other subjects.

 :soccer: My interests span football, AI, data, cybersecurity, food, sports, games, and I'm particularly intrigued by the arts.